pelican-plugins/image-process/README.md

 #### Force Image Processing

-If the transformed image already exists and is newer than the original image, the plugin assumes that it should not recompute it again.
-You can force the plugin to recompute all images by setting `IMAGE_PROCESS_FORCE` to `True` in your Pelican configuration file.
+If the transformed image already exists and is newer than the original image, the plugin assumes that it should not re-compute it again.
+You can force the plugin to re-compute all images by setting `IMAGE_PROCESS_FORCE` to `True` in your Pelican configuration file.

 ```python
 IMAGE_PROCESS_FORCE = True